ROCm/omniperf/docs/conceptual/system-speed-of-light.rst

-   The theoretical maximum throughput for some metrics in this section are currently computed with the maximum achievable clock frequency, as reported by :doc:`rocminfo:index`, for an accelerator.
+   The theoretical maximum throughput for some metrics in this section are currently computed with the maximum achievable clock frequency, as reported by ``rocminfo``, for an accelerator.
 This may not be realistic for all workloads.

-   Also, not all metrics -- such as FLOP counters -- are available on all AMD Instinct(tm) MI accelerators.
+   Also, not all metrics -- such as FLOP counters -- are available on all AMD Instinct™ MI-series accelerators.
 For more detail on how operations are counted, see the :ref:`metrics-flop-count` section.

 .. list-table::
    :header-rows: 1